anchorpipe/anchorpipe/TRADEMARK_POLICY.md

 These uses **require written permission**.
 Email governance@anchorpipe.dev.

+**Note:** We're currently using governance@anchorpipe.dev for trademark inquiries.
+A dedicated trademark@anchorpipe.dev email will be set up in the future.

 ### 1. Product or Service Names

 **❌ You CANNOT use "anchorpipe" in your product/service name:**